1976 Indianapolis 500: Start

 Race day dawned with blue skies and temperatures in the 60s.
-Rain was in the forecast for later in the afternoon.
+A 60% chance for rain was in the forecast for later in the afternoon.
 Tony Hulman gave the command to start engines at 10:53 a.m.
 EST, and the field pulled away for one parade lap and one pace lap.
 Country singer, and part-time NASCAR driver Marty Robbins drove the Buick pace car.

 At the start, polesitter Johnny Rutherford took the lead into turn one, and led the first three laps.
 A. J. Foyt moved up to second, then passed Rutherford for the lead on lap 4.
 Back in the pack, Mario Andretti charged quickly from 19th starting position to 7th in two laps.

-Moments later, Dick Simon blew an engine and stalled on the backstretch, bringing out the first caution.
-By lap ten, Simon, Spike Gehlhausen, Bill Vukovich II, and David Hobbs were all out of the race early with engine-related problems.
+Moments later, Dick Simon blew an engine and stalled going down the backstretch, bringing out the first caution.

 The green came back out on lap 7 with Foyt leading.
 On lap 10, Roger McCluskey lost control in turn three, hit the outside wall, then spun to the infield grass.
-Several leaders pitted under the caution.
+Several cars pitted under the caution.
 At lap 10, the top five was Foyt, Rutherford, Johncock, Sneva, and Dallenbach.
 A. J. Foyt was among those who went to the pits.
 As he pulled away, he snagged the crewman's wing adjuster, and he drove away with the long extension wrench still attached.
-Foyt was about to be black-flagged, but the adjuster fell off harmlessly.
+Foyt was about to be black-flagged, but the adjuster fell off harmlessly in turn two.
 The debris lengthened the yellow light period for an additional three laps.
+David Hobbs then suffered a water leak, and Foyt was following closely behind.
+Foyt nearly spun in the fluid, and narrowly avoided contact with the turn three wall.

+By lap ten, Simon, Spike Gehlhausen, Bill Vukovich II, and Hobbs were all out of the race.

 First half

-Gordon Johncock took over the lead on lap 20, following Foyt's mishap.
-Johnny Rutherford ran second, and Foyt had dropped to third.
+Gordon Johncock took over the lead on lap 20, following Foyt's mishaps.
+Johnny Rutherford ran second, and Foyt had slipped to third position.

 At lap 50, Johnny Rutherford was now leading, with Foyt second, and Johncock fading to third.
 Pancho Carter and Wally Dallenbach were running in the top five, with Tom Sneva close behind.
 Also climbing into the top ten was Salt Walther, in his best run at Indy thus far.